WireGuard Site-to-Site VPN Configuration Example¶

 As an alternative to static routing in this way, dynamic routing protocols can also work with WireGuard.
 See WireGuard Routing for more information.

-The interface assignment also creates an automatic gateway which can be used for policy routing if needed.
+These gateways can also be used for policy routing if needed.

 The configuration is now complete!
 The two sites should now have full LAN-to-LAN connectivity.